St Joseph's College, Hunters Hill: Accommodation

 St Joseph's has several buildings used for accommodation.
 Five of these are for Years 10, 11 and 12 respectively.
-The College's main building, which has stood since the 1880s, contains dorms for the junior years, as well as all the College's refectories (dining rooms), the Health Centre, Common Room, the College Chapel and administration offices.
+The College's main building, which has stood since the 1880s, contains dorms for the junior years, as well as all the College's refectories (dining rooms), the Health Centre, the College Chapel and administration offices.
 The Year 12 Boarding Area was totally refurbished in early 2009, creating modern and comfortable accommodation for senior students.

 The College operates kitchens and a laundry catering for all students, teachers and brothers.

 Academic facilities

 The College has a significant number of academic facilities, including a large four-storey building solely containing science laboratories and classrooms (which have recently been refurbished), a library and resource centre, a visual arts centre, a music centre, a hall and five computer labs, each with 20 plus computers.
 Stage one of a major refurbishment of the resource centre was completed early in 2009, creating a modern, up-to-date teaching and learning facility that provides students with high quality resources and technology for today's fast paced digital world.
 In 2013, St. Joseph's opened a new Technology and Arts Precinct, including numerous art studios, workshops and classrooms.